taylorinalaska/eBayInventoryPro/README.md

 **eBayInventoryPro** is a lightweight web application designed to help eBay sellers track their active listings, manage inventory, and streamline item sales tracking.
 With easy import/export functionality and an intuitive interface, this app simplifies inventory management for eBay businesses.

-No time to read all this crap?
-Just download the "inventoryv5.html" file above. open it in Chrome for the best experience.
+<span style="color:red;">No time to read all this crap?
+Just download the "inventoryv5.html" file above. open it in Chrome for the best experience.</span>

 ## Features